gustavocs/gatherer-crawler/README.md

 ```

 ## update database
-Generates / updates a database with sets and cards data.
+Generates / updates a database with sets and cards data from Gatherer.
 ```
 gatherer-crawler update
 ```